Golden-Monkey-Studios/GoldenShake/README.md

 # Development Branch
-This branch should normally not be cloned from.
+This branch should normally **not be cloned**.
 It may have untested updates, and is meant to be used for development of the product the the 'main' branch.